ionify/ionify/README.md

 }

-~/ Each of the following modules could be in a /
+~/ Each of the following ion modules could be in /
--/ separate file fetched locally or remotely!  /
+^/ a separate file fetched locally or remotely!  /

 ~
 { re:
     { id: 'my.ion@doma.in'
     , by: 'a.🇬🇾+🇯🇵+🇺🇸.developer'
     , on: '2009.12-08'
-    , to: '2019.04.12-07'
+    , to: '2019.04.21-07'
     , in: 'san-jose.california.usa.earth'
-    , is: "an identically id'd module"
+    , it: "duplicates the intended module's id"
     }
 }